jit06/retroarch_fbdev_c1/README.md

 # retroarch_fbdev_c1

 Odroid C1/C0 optimized retroarch build scripts, based on RetroPie and hardkernel's Ubuntu minimal image.
-It uses fbdev (no X) and allows to play confortably a lots of retro consoles including n64 and dreamcast.
+It uses fbdev (no X) and allows to play confortably a lots of retro consoles including some n64 and dreamcast games (eg. MarioKart, Mario64, CrazyTaxy, Sonic adventure...).
 It provides a way to scrap roms with skyscraper and convert de result into retroarch compatible playlists and thumbnails It has been designed for lowres display (cbvs or 480p).